BinaryIgor/blog/posts/how-many-http-requests-per-second-can-a-single-machine-handle.md

 ...
 ```
-No timeouts, 99 percentile below 1 second and 999 below 1.5 - amazing.
+No timeouts, 99 percentile under 1 second and 999 percentile under 1.5, which is amazing.
-Out of curiosity, I have also pulled out some cpu/memory stats from Docker (remember that we have *4 CPUs, so 400% CPU available*):
+Out of curiosity, I have also pulled out some cpu/memory stats from Docker (we have *4 CPUs, so 400% CPU is available*):
 ```
+...

 Date: 2024-03-25T16:51:11Z
 CONTAINER ID   NAME         CPU %     MEM USAGE / LIMIT     MEM %     NET I/O   BLOCK I/O     PIDS
 accd79ae0eb8   single-app   77.67%    652.4MiB / 7.763GiB   8.21%     0B / 0B   0B / 6.5MB    38